MicrosoftDocs/cloud-adoption-framework/docs/adopt/migrate-or-modernize.md

 ## Modernize ("Replatform")

-Modernize your application using replatform first.
+Modernize your application by using the replatform strategy first.
 In this approach, you change parts of an application during the migration process.
-It takes a little more work to get to the cloud, but your applications have better cost and performance efficiency in the cloud.
-There are four benefits of modernizing before migration.
+Although it takes a little more work to migrate to the cloud, your applications have better cost and performance efficiency in the cloud.
+Modernizing before migration has four benefits:

-- ***Faster time-to-market:*** Use PaaS technologies to speed up deployment.
+- ***Faster time to market:*** Use platform as a service (PaaS) technologies to speed up deployment.

 - ***Increased application innovation:*** PaaS allows developers to focus on business logic and critical data plays.